NoahLE/Developer-Notes/traveling/flights.md

 ## Tickets

 Purchasing tickets is usually best on a Wednesday around 11AM.
-More info on this in [this article]().
+More info on this in [this article](https://www.nerdwallet.com/blog/finance/best-time-to-buy-plane-tickets/).
+Lately, I've found flying to be the cheapest on Thursdays, although I filter by flights leaving after 8am and arriving before 9pm.

 ## Websites